MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

     kustoManagementClient.Clusters.Get(resourceGroupName, clusterName);
     ```

-1. Confirm successful creation of the cluster.
-The creation succeeded if the result contains `provisioningState` with the `Succeeded` value.
+1. Confirm the successful creation of the cluster by verifying the result contains `provisioningState` as `Succeeded`.

 ### [Python](#tab/python)

 1. Create your cluster by using the following command: